followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/recurrenceEditMode.md

 - 'occurrence'
  Enables an end-user to edit only the current appointment.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `SchedulerRecurrenceEditMode` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `SchedulerRecurrenceEditMode` enum.
 This enum accepts the following values: `Dialog`, `Series` and `Occurrence`.
 <!--/fullDescription-->